eoussama/freego/README.md

 ### Environment Variables

 The Freego package can be configured using environment variables.
-Create a `.env` file after the [`.env.example`](./.env.example) or set the following variables in your environment:
+Create a `.env` file after the [`.env.example`](./.env.example) file or set the following variables in your environment:

 ```txt
 FREEGO_WEBHOOK_PORT=